Computational Physiology for Medical Image Computing - IN2319

 - Course Language: English

-- Exam: presentation of course project, and oral exam (20 minutes)
+- Exam: presentation of course project, and oral or written exam

-ZIP files of the lecture slides can be unzipped using 'CpMic16'.
+ZIP files of the lecture slides can be unzipped using 'CpMic'.

 Pointers to freely available literature are given at the end of the lecture slides.